chandanhpcic/docs/source/manual/aliases.rst

 ..................

-Hardware mac addresses can be specified as a (partial) hex value, such as :code:`F4:90:EA` to match all addresses from Deciso or :code:`f4:90:ea:00:00:01` to match a single item (the input is case insensitive).
+Hardware mac addresses can be specified as a (partial) hex value, such as :code:`F4:90:EA` to match all addresses from Reticen8 or :code:`f4:90:ea:00:00:01` to match a single item (the input is case insensitive).

 The way these aliases function is approximately the same as hostnames in host type aliases, they are resolved on periodic intervals from the :code:`arp` and :code:`ndp` tables.